kkruecke/cplus-documentation/notes/overloading-on-perfect-fwded-methods.rst

 Elimanating Compile Errors Resulting from Overloading Methods Taking Forwarding References
 ==========================================================================================

 .. todo:: Below is the outline for the discussion.
-Add the full explanation.
+Fill in the full explanation.

 Two Use Cases Illustrating the Problem
 --------------------------------------